Raid (military): Seaborne

 In the early Middle Ages, Viking raiders from Scandinavia attacked the British Isles, France and Spain, attacking coastal and riverside targets.
 Much Viking raiding was carried out as a private initiative with a few ships, usually to gain loot, but much larger fleets were also involved, often as intent on extorting protection money (English: Danegeld) as looting and pillaging.
 Raiding did not cease with the decline of the Viking threat in the 11th century.
 It remained a common element of the medieval naval warfare.
 Extensive naval raiding was carried out by all sides during the Hundred Years War, often involving privateers such as John Hawley of Dartmouth or the Castilian Pero Niño.
 In the Mediterranean, raiding using oared galleys was common throughout the Middle Ages and into the Renaissance and was particularly a feature of the wars between the Christian powers and the Ottoman Empire in the 16th century.
 Raiding formed a major component of English naval strategy in the Elizabethan era, with attacks on the Spanish possessions in the New World.
-A major raid on Cadiz to destroy shipping being assembled for the Spanish Armada was carried out by Sir Francis Drake in 1587.
+A major raid on Cádiz to destroy shipping being assembled for the Spanish Armada was carried out by Sir Francis Drake in 1587.
 Similarly the Dutch executed the Raid on the Medway during the Second Anglo-Dutch War and the Dutch Raid on North America during the Third Anglo-Dutch War.

 During the Second World War, the British set up the Combined Operations Headquarters to organise harassing raids against the Germans in Europe.
 The first operation conducted by a "commando" formation, known as Operation Ambassador, took place in July 1940, but it was a small-scale operation that resulted in negligible success.
 The next major raid was Operation Claymore, which was launched in March 1941 against the Lofoten Islands.
 Throughout the war there were many other operations of varied size, ranging from small scale operations like those undertaken by Z Special Unit against the Japanese in the Pacific, such as Project Opossum, to Operation Chariot – a raid on Saint-Nazaire – and the Dieppe Raid, which was a large scale raid employing about 6,000 soldiers, over 200 ships and 74 squadrons of aircraft intended to take and hold Dieppe sufficiently to cause sufficient destruction to the port.